 For most people, this is a big change in food intake and a completely different type of diet, which means that there may be some side effects due to the change, more on that later, but nothing too serious.

-I have talked in more detail about Keto in another article, which you can read here.
+I have talked in more detail about Keto in another article here.

 If you are looking for a beginner-friendly comprehensive Keto diet plan, I recommend The Custom Keto Diet.
-I have reviewed it, which you can read here.
+I have reviewed it here.
 It customizes Keto to fit into your lifestyle, food preferences, and comes with delicious recipes that include eggs.

 I have written in more detail about some of the main benefits of Keto here.